-Accrued Benefits - The liabilities for accrued benefits reported in the district-wide statements in the amount of \$16,944 consisted of sick leave.
+Accrued Benefits - The liabilities for accrued benefits reported in the district-wide statements in the amount of \$7,799 consisted of sick leave.
 Principal/Teachers with a minimum of 5 years of service in the District are entitled to 13 sick days per year, and if not used, can accumulate up to a maximum of 180 days.
-Teachers with a minimum of 5 years of service in the District are entitled to 10 sick days per year, and if not used, can accumulate up to a maximum of service up to a maximum of 180 days.
+Teachers with a minimum of 5 years of service in the District are entitled to 10 sick days per year, and if not used, can accumulate up to a maximum of 180 days.
 Payment of sick leave, capped at 50% of unused days, shall be paid upon retirement or layoff.